 There are different types of spectroscopy that are essentially based on the same steps.
 To identify the material or material composition, the sensor needs to learn which spectrum belongs to which material.
 This process is called calibration and describes a software program that relates reference values to measured spectra.

 Infrared spectrometers are already in widespread use, thanks to their great accuracy and flexibility compared to chemical detectors.
-To date, their main drawback has been price and size, but this new generation of Spectral Engines® spectrometers changes that.
-What’s more, many industrial applications require highly miniaturized and robust NIR devices to meet industrial operators’ requirements.
-Spectral Engines is meeting a clear need for new, innovative sensors which are small, robust, inexpensive and intelligent to bring measurements from laboratories to field use.
+The new generation of Spectral Engines® spectrometers meet many industrial applications require highly miniaturized and robust NIR devices and provide small, robust, inexpensive and intelligent devices to bring measurements to field use.

 NEAR INFRARED (NIR) SPECTROSCOPY